calint/tang-nano-9k--riscv--cache-psram/README.md

     =>   4800: ok
     =>   2400: scrambled in putty and cutecom
     =>   1200: scrambled in putty and cutecom
-    =>    600: scrambled in cutcom, no output in putty =>    300:
+    =>    600: scrambled in cutecom, no output in putty =>    300:
 [ ] running samples/echo at baud rate
-    note: in some cases putty has to be started, then closed, the re-started to work => 3686400: reacts to characters pressed, wrong output => 1843200: reacts to characters pressed, receives 0xe1 instead of 0x61 etc =>  921600: ok
+    note: in some cases putty has to be started, then closed, then re-started to work => 3686400: reacts to characters pressed, wrong output => 1843200: reacts to characters pressed, receives 0xe1 instead of 0x61 etc =>  921600: ok